 Rebellious Chickadees

-They’re not immune to climate change: for the winged creatures that fill the skies, things are heating up too.
-They’ve learned to adapt.
-The great tits and Mediterranean blue tits have something to teach us about climate change.
+They are not immune to climate change: for the winged creatures that inhabit the sky, things are heating up, too.
+They have learned to adapt.
+The great tits and Mediterranean blue tits have things to teach us about climate change.

-Over the past half-century, they have moved up their breeding season by about two weeks.
-Yet these charming little creatures have a vital goal to achieve each year: ensuring their chicks are ready when the caterpillars appear…
+Over the course of half a century, they have moved up their breeding dates by about two weeks.
+Yet every year, these charming little creatures have a vital goal to achieve: to ensure their chicks are there when the caterpillars appear…

 Interview with Anne Charmantier, Center for Functional and Evolutionary Ecology (CEFE)